ebu/benchmarkstt/README.rst

 ``$ benchmarkstt reference.txt hypothesis.txt --wer --lowercase``
 ...................................................................
 Return the Word Error Rate after lowercasing both reference and hypothesis.
-This normlization improves the accuracy of the Word Error Rate.
+This normlization improves the accuracy of the Word Error Rate as it removes diffs that might otherwise be considered errors.

 .. code-block:: bash